sanjeelparekh/sanjeelparekh.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a research scientist at Meta Reality Labs Research.
-Prior to this, I did audio and ML research at Audio Analytic, Telecom Paris and Technicolor.
+I am a research scientist at Meta, Reality Labs Research.
+Between 2016-2022, I did audio and ML research at Audio Analytic, Telecom Paris and Technicolor.
 My doctoral thesis involved [learning representations for robust audio-visual scene analysis](https://pastel.archives-ouvertes.fr/tel-02115465).

 I am also passionate about music - grew up learning indian classical, [record](https://www.youtube.com/@sanjeelparekh869) scarcely but have a song on my mind at all times.